-South Lafourche High School show their support for LSU Coach
+Ed Orgeron's high school shows their support for LSU

 Latest Weather Blog

-South Lafourche High School show their support for LSU Coach "O"
+Ed Orgeron's high school shows their support for LSU

 GALLIANO - South Lafourche High School is showing their support for LSU on the field that Coach "O" once played on.